Más (Breaking Bad): Plot

 Skyler White keeps enjoying her affair with Ted Beneke and is later told by Marie of Hank's change in behavior.
 Her sister claims that "death changes people", prompting Skyler to reconsider her affair and her opinion about Walt.
 After finding the large bag of Walt's meth earnings in the house and examining the money therein, Skyler speaks with her divorce attorney and confides in her about the fact that she is currently sleeping with her boss, as well as her doubts on whether Walt did "what he did" for the family.
 Her attorney encourages Skyler to leave him immediately, for the longer she stays with Walt, the more culpable she becomes towards his crimes.
 Skyler remains hesitant.
 However, when she gets home, she is surprised to find that Walt has packed his things, including the bag of money, and left the house.
 He also signed the divorce contract, having finally accepted Gus' offer to continue his work in the meth business.

 Walt meets with Jesse in Saul Goodman's office and hands over Jesse's other half of the payment.
 However, he coldly tells Jesse that it will be the last money he will ever make in the meth business, as Gus was only using Jesse to get Walt working for him.
 Jesse is further enraged when Saul goes over to Walt's side, re-negotiating a money-laundering deal to secure himself a cut of Walt's profits.
 Jesse tells them that this won't stop him from cooking, then leaves the office in a fury.
 He picks up a broken piece of a curb and tosses it into Walt's newly-replaced front windshield.

 Hank's search for the RV leads him to the doorstep of Combo's mother, who never reported her RV stolen after Combo sold it to Jesse.
 Hank searches Combo's room and finds a picture of Combo and Jesse during their night at the strip club, thereby leading Hank to now set his sights on Jesse.

 Production

 The episode was written by Moira Walley-Beckett, and directed by Johan Renck; it aired on AMC in the United States and Canada on April 18, 2010.

 Reception

 Donna Bowman of The A.V.
 Club gave, "Más" an "A" rating, commending its "clever, touching, and often jaw-dropping turning point for Season 3.
 Seth Amitin similarly gave it a 9.9/10 score, writing "Everything about "Mas" was great, from start to finish."

 Stephen Glass writes in the essay "Better Than Human," that Jesse's act of shattering the windshield on Walt's Pontiac Aztek symbolized the shattering of Walt's pride in the fact that people admire him.

 Susan Johnston refers to the episode in her essay "Family Man: Walter White and the Failure of Fatherhood."

-In 2019 The Ringer ranked "Más" 57th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Más" 57th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 60th overall.